nickswebsite/openapi/tests/renderers/httpdomain/rendered/v3.0/uspto.yaml.rst

    :param dataset:
       Name of the dataset.
 In this case, the default value is oa_citations
    :paramtype dataset: string, required
+   :formparameter criteria: *(string, required)*
+      Uses Lucene Query Syntax in the format of propertyName:value, propertyName:[num1 TO num2] and date range format: propertyName:[yyyyMMdd TO yyyyMMdd].
+In the response please see the 'docs' element which has the list of record objects.
+Each record structure would consist of all the fields and their corresponding values.
+   :formparameter start: *(integer)*
+      Starting record number.
+Default value is 0.
+   :formparameter rows: *(integer)*
+      Specify number of rows to be returned.
+If you run the search with default values, in the response you will see 'numFound' attribute which will tell the number of records available in the dataset.

    :statuscode 200: